 It is released at 8:30 am EST on the second or third week following the month being covered.

 No monthly revisions.

-The Consumer Price Index, or CPI as it is more commonly known is also sometimes referred as the ”Retail Price Index” and is often considered the most widely used and most accurate measure of inflation and tends to also be regarded as an indicator of the effectiveness of the current government policies.
+The Consumer Price Index or CPI as it is more commonly known is also sometimes referred to as the ”Retail Price Index” and is often considered the most widely used and most accurate measure of inflation and tends to also be regarded as an indicator of the effectiveness of the current government policies.

 The CPI is a fixed quantity price index and also a form of cost of living index and is considered one of the most useful tools in financial circles as it can provide clues as to movements in inflation.

 When inflation rises, our purchasing power subsequently falls into decline meaning that every dollar earned is capable of buying a lesser percentage of a good or service.
-While it is typical for The federal reserve to battle rising inflation by increasing short term interest rates this is often frowned upon by investors because the cost of borrowing increases.
+While it is typical for The federal reserve to battle rising inflation by increasing short-term interest rates this is often frowned upon by investors because the cost of borrowing increases.

-Ideally, within the financial markets you would generally be looking for the CPI to rise at an annual rate of just 1-2%, as any amount over this would indicate a warning about growing levels of inflation.
+Ideally, within the financial markets, you would generally be looking for the CPI to rise at an annual rate of just 1-2%, as any amount over this would indicate a warning about growing levels of inflation.

-Within the core rate, some of the more volatile and closely watched components are apparel, tobacco, airfares, and new cars.
-In addition to tracking the month/month changes in core CPI, the year/year change in core CPI is seen by most economists as the best measure of the underlying inflation rate.
+Within the core CPI, some of the more volatile and closely watched components are apparel, tobacco, airfares, and new cars.
+In addition to tracking the m/m changes in core CPI, the y/y change in core CPI is seen by most economists as the best measure of the underlying inflation rate.

 How to trade the CPI report